viionc/Yet-Another-RPG-Idle/readme.md

 TODO:

--   skills and skill icons
--   zone transitions
+-   fix overkill damage
 -   unlock requirements system
 -   more items to test inventory system
 -   rework enemy xp and hp system
--   magic system
+-   magic/spells system

 <br><br>

+-   more zones, more enemies
+-   more skills and skill icons <br><br>

 -   some rare enemy that can spawn in every zone?
 -   animate enemies? canvas? gifs bad